provejs/provejs-handlebars/README.md

 > Under active development.

-Validating handlebars helpers syntax using handlebars AST tokens for purpose of inclusion in handlebars linters.
+Validating handlebars helpers syntax using handlebars AST tokens for purpose of inclusion in custom handlebars linters.

 Consider you have the following helpers:
 ```hbs